Bang-Bang-Studios/GameCore/README.md

 GameCore
 ========

-This is the our model for the game core of the game Pentago.
+Game-core prototype for the implementation of the Pentago game.